ThomasLegleu/RoboND-Rover-Project/writeup_template.md

                 rock_pos = Rover.rock_angles
                 Rover.steer = np.clip(np.mean(rock_pos * 180/np.pi),-15,15)
                 Rover.vel = 0.2
                 # if the rover is near a sample and the velocity is greater than 0 stop and pick up the rock
                 if Rover.near_sample and Rover.vel > 0 and not Rover.picking_up:
                     Rover.brake = Rover.brake_set
                     Rover.send_pickup = True

-3- Holding the wall and messing with the angles in which the rover drives in order to keep from repeating terrain:
+3- Holding the wall and experimenting with the angles in which the rover drives in order to keep from repeating terrain:

    a.
 Experimented with the average angle of the rover in the lab and ...
 Still needs some tweaking (got stuck a lot more at first.
 Found that slowing down the rover and a small angle helped deal with this step